 Though our Company was founded over a decade before the enactment of the Global Compact, our raison d'etre is in extremely close alignment with the Global Compact's 10 Principles.
 In short, our Company was founded with the express intention to do well by doing good.
 The 10 Principles coincide with the moral compass that guides our company's strategy and tactics.
 Indeed, Omanhene was featured in the opening video presentation at the Global Compact Leaders Summit at UN Headquarters in New York in 2004.
+In 2010, founder Steve Wallace was invited to Brown University to present a guest lecture on Social Entrepreneurism using Omanhene as a case study for a for-profit social enterprise.
+He has been invited back again on November 17, 2011.

 In some respects, since we are a relatively new company and one explicitly founded on what was at the time, innovative corporate responsibility principles, we did not have to invest resources in rectifying a legacy of exploitative corporate behavior.
 The purpose of the Omanhene endeavor from inception was to engage in a form of strategic corporate jiu-jitsu and provide a means for a country long reliant on commodity goods to move up the value chain and have a meaningful stake in building a lifestyle brand -- a brand closely linked to Ghana, Omanhene's "home place".

-Omanhene employs an innovation model to gain the leverage necessary to fulfill its jiujitsu strategy and is recognized for having accomplished three "firsts" in the marketplace:
+Omanhene employs a social enterprise innovation model to gain the leverage necessary to fulfill its jiu-jitsu strategy and is recognized for having accomplished three "firsts" in the marketplace: